Main content

 Need interview adjustments?

 Before we get into how to apply, we want to be upfront: if you have a physical disability or a long-term health or mental health condition, or any other reason that means you need adjustments to any part of application, all you need to do is tell us.
-We’re Disability Confident committed which means when it comes to recruitment, we actively encourage applicants with disabilities, so if you disclose what you need, we’ll do everything we can to help.
+We’re Disability Confident committed which means we actively encourage applicants with disabilities, so if you disclose what you need, we’ll do everything we can to help.
 It won’t affect your application at all.
 Please also let us know if you have any issues with using our website that you’d like to report.

 If you have any questions, feedback on our website, or would like to ask us about your application, please email us at FCDOServices.recruitment@fcdo.gov.uk and we’ll be in touch as soon as we can.